emilienlemaire/js_viewer/src/README.md

 * **components**: All the React components are defined there.
 Start with `Main.tsx` to explore the components hierarchy.
 * **css**: All the custom css files are here.
 * **hooks**: The custom React hooks are defined here.
 * **store**: The logic for the global state are defined and initialized in this folder.
-Start with `index.ts` to explre the global state.
+Start with `index.ts` to explore the global state.
 * **types**: All customs types used in this project are defined here.